Ijaz-ul-Haq

-A graduate of Southern Illinois University, Ijaz worked as a banker prior to entering in politics in 1988, following the assassination of his father General Zia-ul-Haq, Pakistan's sixth president.
-He was a member of the National Assembly of Pakistan from November 1990 to October 1993, from November 2002 to November 2007, and from June 2013 to May 2018.
+A graduate of Southern Illinois University, Ijaz worked as a banker prior to entering in politics in 1988, following the death of his father and military ruler president Muhammad Zia-ul-Haq.
+He has been a member of the National Assembly of Pakistan since February 2024 and previously served in this position from November 1990 to October 1993, from November 2002 to November 2007, and from June 2013 to May 2018.
 He is mostly active during dictatorial regimes in Pakistan.

 Early life and education

-Ijaz was born on 20 February 1952 to General Zia-ul-Haq, who was born in Jalandhar, and Begum Shafiq Zia, who was born in Uganda.
+Ijaz was born on 20 February 1952 in Peshawar to General Muhammad Zia-ul-Haq, who was born in Jalandhar, and Shafiq Jahan, who was born in Uganda.

 He received his master's degree in business administration from Southern Illinois University, United States.
-He worked as a banker, with Bank of America in Bahrain, prior to entering politics in 1990.
+He worked as a banker, with Bank of America in Bahrain, for around a decade prior to entering politics in 1990.

 Political career

+Islami Jamhoori Ittehad: 1988—1993

 Upon the death of his father in a plane crash in 1988, Haq returned to Pakistan and entered politics.

 Ijaz was elected to the National Assembly of Pakistan for the first time in the 1990 Pakistani general election from NA-39 Rawalpindi-IV and NA-72 Toba Tek Singh-II as a candidate of the Islami Jamhoori Ittehad (IJI), defeating the Pakistan Democratic Alliance (PDA) candidates.
 The elections were declared manipulated and rigged by the Supreme Court of Pakistan in 2012.

+Pakistan Muslim League (N): 1993—2002

 Ijaz was re-elected to the National Assembly of Pakistan for the second time in the 1993 Pakistani general election from NA-54 Rawalpindi-IV as a candidate of the Pakistan Muslim League (N) (PML(N)), defeating the Pakistan People's Party (PPP) candidate.

 In 1994, he was imprisoned with other PML(N) leaders in Adiala Jail.

 Ijaz was re-elected to the National Assembly of Pakistan for the third time in the 1997 Pakistani general election from NA-54 Rawalpindi-IV as a candidate of the PML(N), defeating the PPP candidate.
 Following the election, he was appointed as the Federal Minister for Labour, Manpower and Overseas Pakistanis where he served from 1997 to 1999 during Nawaz Sharif's second ministry until the Sharif government was overthrown soon afterward in the 1999 Pakistani coup d'état by General Pervez Musharraf.